 - Liability as guarantor for the debts of another

 Our law firm assists professionals, small business owners, property owners, and other clients in establishing proven, legally sound asset protection strategies to safeguard assets against potential litigation, judgments, liens, and fraud.

 Insurance alone does not always adequately protect against all of these threats.
-We help clients protect their wealth using a variety of strategies including the use of special trusts, business entities, and other legal arrangements.
+An asset protection attorney can help you protect your wealth using a variety of asset protection strategies including the use of special trusts, business entities, and other legal arrangements.

 Shielding Assets from Creditors

 Our firm has expertise in assisting clients with the arrangement of their finances, real property, and other assets in a manner that minimizes their exposure to potential creditors.
 We are well versed in establishing trusts, determining insurance needs, creating estate plans and organizing investments and business entities so that our clients are able to enjoy the highest level of confidence in terms of the security of their accumulated assets.